 But it was all over before the first snow and no one had to do a thing.

 Buck: He lives with a guy who brings trouble into his house.
 He has a poor taste in partners.
-His weakness is he can’t see (admit) what’s going on under his nose, until he suddenly does.
+His shortcoming is he can’t see (admit) what’s going on under his nose, until he suddenly does.
 Buck’s lack of power (despite his financial power) is symbolised by his limp.

 Walter: Attracted to the dark underbelly of life and treats human beings of this world the same as he treats his objects.
 He justifies his actions by invoking the cause of high art.

 Albina: The most vulnerable of the three main characters.
 She’s trying to escape from an abusive husband, who must be stalking her.
 She can’t go home, she can’t go to the mall.
 These days, this pattern of behaviour is known as ‘coercive control’.
 But like Buck, Albina can’t see Walter’s terribly dark side until it’s too late for her.
 She has low expectations of life and men, and as long as someone’s paying her attention (via taking her photo, for instance) then she will put up with a lot.